Allstate Sugar Bowl Educational Support

 The Bowl also makes a direct impact on young local students through a variety of scholarship opportunities while also providing significant funding to support New Orleans Public Schools and their efforts around teacher retention and recruitment as well as principal professional development.

 Allstate Sugar Bowl & Extra Yard for Teachers

 The Allstate Sugar Bowl spearheaded New Orleans’ bid effort for the 2020 College Football Playoff (CFP) National Championship and was also the leader of the host committee.
-A major focus of the host committee’s efforts has been the support of teachers.
-In conjunction with the College Football Playoff (CFP) Foundation’s Extra Yard For Teachers initiative, the Bowl is an integral part of a multimillion-dollar partnership which focuses on recruiting and retaining quality teachers for New Orleans Public Schools.
+A major focus of the host committee’s efforts was the support of teachers.
+In conjunction with the College Football Playoff (CFP) Foundation’s Extra Yard For Teachers initiative, the Bowl continues to be an integral part of a multimillion-dollar partnership which focuses on recruiting and retaining quality teachers for New Orleans Public Schools.
 The partnership, with a major assist from Entergy, also coordinates an unprecedented effort to give much-deserved recognition to teachers in the region.
 All 87 New Orleans public schools were visited for teacher-recognition lunches, a free celebratory event was hosted for over 500 teachers at Rock ‘N’ Bowl and teachers received free access to other events, including a Tulane football game, a 5K road race and a teacher “summit” held in conjunction with the 2020 CFP National Championship in New Orleans.

 For The Teachers – Game Program Feature Story

 Although the 2020 College Football Playoff National Championship Game has passed, the work here has been ongoing, providing financial support for student teacher/mentor programs, supporting the building of a teacher pipeline from local universities into New Orleans Public Schools and funding a school principal development program to provide support and build up those currently in the role.